-PwC Channel Islands' partners and staff regularly receive a thorough orientation to the culture, values, code of conduct and core attributes of PwC - Quality, Trust, Teamwork, Excellence and Leadership.
-PwC Channel Islands recruit only top quality staff that can operate in supporting high quality audits and who share in the firms aim for excellence.
+PwC Channel Islands' partners and staff regularly receive a thorough orientation to the culture, values, code of conduct and core attributes of PwC - Act with integrity, Make a difference, Care, Work together and Reimagine the possible.
+PwC Channel Islands recruit only top quality staff that can operate in supporting high quality audits and who share in the firm's aim for excellence.
 Candidates are considered according to multiple criteria (based on network standards), including their academic achievement.